Kronark/Node-Compiler-Prototype/docs/CONTRIBUTION.md

 - Fields are grouped by purpose
 - Imports are alphabetically ordered
 - Types need to be explicitely defined (no `auto`, `any` or similar)
+- All files need an empty line at the end

 ## Version Control